 Each AP corresponding to a BSSID within the multiple BSSID set is affiliated with a different AP MLD.

-Each AP MLD has two affiliated APs: One is a member of the multiple BSSID set and the other operating on a different link.
+Each AP MLD has two affiliated APs: One of the AP is a member of the multiple BSSID set and the other AP is operating on a different link.
+In this example, the link ID assigned to the AP on the other for each of the three AP MLDs is 0.

-The Beacon and Probe Response frames transmitted by the AP corresponding to the transmitted BSSID include a Reduced Neighbor Report element carrying three TBTT Information fields each corresponding to an AP that is operating on a different link and affiliated with a different AP MLD.
+The Beacon and Probe Response frames transmitted by the AP corresponding to the transmitted BSSID includes a Reduced Neighbor Report element carrying three TBTT Information fields; each of which corresponds to the AP that is operating on a different link and is affiliated with one of the AP MLDs corresponding to either the transmitted BSSID or one of the nontransmitted BSSIDs in the multiple BSSID set.
+The Reduced Neighbor Report element can include additional TBTT Information fields to report other APs.

-The Beacon frames and Probe Response frames, which are not a multi-link probe response, transmitted by the AP corresponding to the transmitted BSSID include a Basic Multi-Link element.
+The Beacon frames and Probe Response frames, which are not a multi-link probe response, transmitted by the AP corresponding to the transmitted BSSID include a Basic Multi-Link element corresponding to the AP MLD with which the AP corresponding to the transmitted BSSID is affiliated with.

 The Beacon frames and Probe Response frames transmitted by the AP corresponding to the transmitted BSSID also includes Multiple BSSID element.